ClickHouse/ch2rs/README.md

 cargo install ch2rs
 ```

-When working with an HTTPS URLs, install the crate with either `rustls-tls` or `native-tls` feature:
+When working with HTTPS URLs, install the crate with either `rustls-tls` or `native-tls` feature:

 ```sh
 cargo install ch2rs --features rustls-tls